top of page

 Videos to Help Teach Perspective Taking Skills to Younger Children

-This list of 11 videos are a good way to begin lessons or discussions about perspective taking, empathy, and theory of mind skills for elementary aged students.
+And I also have this list of 11 videos are a good way to begin lessons or discussions about perspective taking, empathy, and theory of mind skills for elementary aged students.

 This is a great social-emotional learning video about empathy that’s just under 5 minutes long.
 This video goes over three main topics: 1) What is empathy?
 2) Why is empathy important?
 And 3) How can you practice empathy with others?
 I like the definition they give of empathy and the examples they give to help you put yourself in someone else’s shoes.
 They also give 4 tips to start practicing empathy by 1) Paying attention to other people’s feelings by listening to people’s words and asking how someone is feeling.
 2) Thinking before you say or do something.
 And 3) Realize that everyone is different.
 This is a great concept to teach kids!
 All people have different thoughts and feelings – even about the same thing.
 It’s what makes the world a great place to be!
 4) Stand up for others.